Back to overview

 Watch the video

-Make things easy for the daycare center, too.
-Pack plenty of clean clothes: underwear, pants, and socks.
-After all, little accidents are still a part of this stage.
+• Be sure to pack enough clean clothes—two sets of underwear, pants, and socks.
+After all, accidents are still a part of this stage.

 Tips